tplr-ai/templar/docs/validator.md

-# Validator Setup and Detailed Explanation
+# Validator Setup

-This document provides a comprehensive guide on how to set up and run a validator using `validator.py`.
+This document provides a guide on how to set up and run a validator using `validator.py`.
 It explains the workflow, configuration options, and step-by-step instructions to get a validator up and running.
 We'll also highlight important flags such as `--sync_state` that are crucial for proper synchronization and operation within the network.

 ## Table of Contents